10 Shows Similar to Like a Dragon Yakuza You Must See

 Steven Knight’s critically acclaimed crime period drama ‘Peaky Blinders‘ is a must-watch for anyone interested in the realm of organized crime and gangsters.
 The narrative, loosely inspired by reality, unravels around the titular street gang being led by the excellent Thomas “Tommy” Shelby.
 As the man returns from his service in World War I, he takes over his Irish Catholic and Romani crime family, establishing his presence in the streets of Birmingham.
 Naturally, this leads him and his gang down dangerous paths as they fight for survival and control.

-‘Peaky Blinders’ is the perfect next watch for anyone who has been fascinated by the crime family genre.
-Therefore, if ‘Like a Dragon: Yakuza’ has fostered a newfound interest in themes of loyalty, revenge, shifting power dynamics, and emotional arcs depicted in a highly-stylized context, then this show is your you.
+‘Peaky Blinders’ is the ideal next watch for anyone fascinated by the crime family genre.
+Therefore, if ‘Like a Dragon: Yakuza’ has fostered a newfound interest in themes of loyalty, revenge, shifting power dynamics, and emotional arcs depicted in a highly stylized context, then this show is for you.

 1. Giri/Haji (2019)